-Interviewer: In terms of “generational change,” I have the impression that you appointed Kenji Masuda as the director, and the staff is also new.
+Interviewer: In terms of “generational change,” I have the impression that you appointed Kenji Yasuda as the director, and the staff is also new.

-Interviewer: In the interview with Kenji Masuda, he talked about the same thing.
+Interviewer: In the interview with Kenji Yasuda, he talked about the same thing.

 Interviewer: You were able to make an objective choice about what was necessary to portray the contemporary Yamato.

 Fukui: That’s what I’m talking about.
 At the time of 2202, all the staff members were deeply involved in Yamato.
 So I personally felt that we might have lacked an objective point of view as a whole.

 Interviewer: Do you mean that you want to make a work for a wider generation?

 Fukui: No, I don’t mind if my works are aimed at a limited, specific generation.
 Of course, even anime needs works that are close to the years we’ve lived and that make us cry.
 That’s the role of the Yamato content.
 However, it is not enough to just be “nostalgic” if you want to get a grown man of advanced age to cry.